peteralfredoflynn/allegiant_challenge/README.md

 An API to Create, Update, Destroy, and List Customer Data as well as a front end web app to search customer data by name.

+The front end is built in ReactJS and compiled into bundle.js before deployment.
+All jsx files are for reference only and are not actually required.
+Almost all front end files are found at customer_browser/static/customer_browser.

+A single html Django template is still used in order to keep the project served together. index.html is located in cutomer_browser/templates/customer_browser._

 (Done as a code challenge for Allegiant Airlines)

 Check it out live at https://customer-browser.herokuapp.com